minaboktor2628/student-solver-tool/README.md

 If you would like to skip environment variable checking when running the app/command, you will need to set the `SKIP_ENV_VALIDATION` to `true`.
-This can be useful for CI/CD, or other situations where you are OK with not needing environment variables.
+This can be useful for CI/CD or when building w/ Docker.

 Example: